ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 [![Mutual Recursive Fibonacci Alternative]({static}images/recursion/recursive_memoized_fibonacci-thumbnail.png){: .b-lazy width=2125 data-src=/blog/images/recursion/recursive_memoized_fibonacci.png }](/blog/images/recursion/recursive_memoized_fibonacci.png)

-Depending on the implementation, the effect of memoization is similar to *linearizing* the multi recursive function, as the tree has much fewer branches while the depth is kept the same.
+Depending on the implementation, the effect of memoization is similar to *linearizing* the multi-recursive function, as the tree has much fewer branches while the depth is kept the same.

 If considering the Fibonacci Fast Doubles implementation of `fibonacci(10)`: